Discover art for yourself – paint like Klimt

-Gustav Klimt was a significant Austrian Symbolist and one of the most prominent figures of the Vienna Secession .
+Gustav Klimt was a significant Austrian Symbolist and one of the most prominent figures of the Vienna Secession.
 His works include paintings, murals, and sketches, encompassing both portraits and landscapes.
 At the beginning of the 20th century, Klimt experienced what many consider his "golden phase .

-This period is characterized by his predilection for metallic hues and his critical success at the time, particularly with works such as the Portrait of Adele Bloch-Bauer I (1907) and The Kiss (1907–1908).
+This period is characterized by his predilection for metallic hues and his critical acclaim at the time, particularly with works such as the Portrait of Adele Bloch-Bauer I (1907) and The Kiss (1907–1908).
 His stays in Venice and Ravenna, renowned for their breathtaking mosaics, likely influenced his goldwork technique as well as his Byzantine-inspired visual language.

 Has the Klimt bug bitten you?